 Zach Greenberg

-The Current editorial board welcomes your feedback on the journal and its content.
+The Current staff welcomes your feedback on this journal and its content, and we’re always welcoming new reviewers to aid us in the editing process.
 To contact us, please send an email to current@marine-ed.org.
-To submit a paper for an upcoming issue, visit current-journal.com and click on the Start Submission button.
+To submit a paper for an upcoming issue, visit current-journal.com and click on Start Submission.

 Interested in submitting an article to Current?
 Guidelines for submissions are available on our journal website.